softwarefactory-project/DLRN/doc/source/installation.rst

   the package should not be built for any other reason.
 * ``use_version_from_spec`` If set to 1, the driver will parse the template spec file and set the source branch to the Version: tag in the spec.
+* ``substitutions`` allows the user to specify alternate names for certain projects.
+It is a comma-separated list of pairs, where the item before the colon is the directory name, and the second item is the OpenStack project name.
+In the above example, DLRN will assume the ``openstacksdk`` project has a url using ``python-openstacksdk``.

 Configuring for gerrit
 ++++++++++++++++++++++